hexhad/versioning-react-native-android/readme.md

 ## v++

-### automated process for create assembleRelease for React native
+### automated process form versioning create assembleRelease for React native

-#### first this will increase versionCode and versionName by one like
+#### first this will increase versionCode and versionName by 1

 ##### before run this
 ```